sam2332/Rimworld-ComfortableFishing/IMPLEMENTATION_SUMMARY.md

 # Comfortable Fishing Mod - Implementation Summary

 ## Overview
-Successfully implemented a RimWorld mod that provides fishing bonuses when pawns fish from chairs.
+Successfully implemented a RimWorld mod that provides multiple configurable bonuses when pawns fish from chairs.
 The mod is designed to work with **any chair from any mod** by detecting the universal `isSittable` property.

 ## Key Features Implemented